wghglory/gitbook/Basic/dotnet/webapi.md

 * SOAP is slower than REST
 * It runs on HTTP but envelopes the message

-***
+---

-* Rest is a service architecture and design for network*based software architectures
+* Rest is a service architecture and design for network\*based software architectures
 * REST supports many different data formats
 * REST reads can be cached
 * A REST client is more like a browser; it knows how to standardized methods and an application has to fit inside it REST is faster than SOAP